Want 20% off airport parking? Book with Mode Rentals and save! Learn more.

-To ensure your trip is a safe and memorable one, here are 10 most important things to remember:
+To ensure your trip is a safe and memorable one, here are the most important things to remember:

 • Keep LEFT!
-We drive on the left-hand side of the road.
+In New Zealand we drive on the left-hand side of the road.

 • Always wear your seat belt.
 Everyone in your vehicle must wear a seatbelt, and children must be secured in an approved child seat.
 We can rent child seats to you if you didn’t bring your own.

-• Keep to the speed limit and always stop at STOP signs.
+• Keep to the speed limit (usually 100 km/h on highways and 50 km/h in towns) and always stop at STOP signs.

 • Always slow down to observe recommended speeds around bends and check for oncoming traffic on one-lane bridges.

 • Overtake other vehicles only when it’s safe to do so.
-Use passing lanes whenever possible, and never cross a solid yellow line on your side of the centre line.
+Use passing lanes whenever possible, and never cross a solid yellow line.

 • Stay well-rested.
 Plan to drive for only 1 – 2 hours at a time, and take regular breaks during your journey to stretch your legs.